 Leadership

-Matthew was born in Chicago on a cold day in February, 43 years ago, the only child of Robert, a Vietnam veteran, and Elizabeth, a widely-published medical journalist and editor (including at the Journal of the American Medical Association, where she was an Asssociate Editor who also wrote over 200 stories, and Medical World News, where she was Managing Editor), nonprofit executive (including at the American Academy of Pediatrics), immensely gifted writer of poetry and prose, visual mixed media artist, health lawyer, and radiantly loving mother.
+Matthew was born in Chicago on a cold day in February, 43 years ago, the only child of Robert, a Vietnam veteran, and Elizabeth, a widely-published medical journalist and editor (including at the Journal of the American Medical Association, where she was an Associate Editor who also wrote over 200 stories, and Medical World News, where she was Managing Editor), nonprofit executive (including at the American Academy of Pediatrics), immensely gifted writer of poetry and prose, visual mixed media artist, health lawyer, and radiantly loving mother.
 She struggled greatly at times with depression and anxiety, and later with physical disability.
 She died November 30, 2016.

 Matthew grew up in Skokie, Illinois, where he attended wonderful public schools.
 In 2000 he matriculated as an undergraduate at Northwestern University, where he pursued a broad liberal arts education, majoring in history (Americas concentration) and preparing to be certified in Illinois as a middle and high school history and social sciences teacher.
 He also, as an undergraduate, was involved in extensive tutoring and teaching efforts.
 After graduation he spent three years teaching history and political science in the Chicago Public Schools system.
 He then entered the private sector, founding and running a corporation, Grether & Company, that earned revenue from several sectors.
-"Grether" was the surname of five of his ordained ancestors.
+"Grether" was the surname of seven of his ordained ancestors.
 He then attended Chicago-Kent College of Law, where he earned a Juris Doctor degree in 2021.
-In lieu of practicing law he embraced the call to pursue further theological studies at Garrett-Evangelical Theological Seminary ("Garrett") in 2022.
-He will be taking the bar exam during late July of 2025.
-Should he pass and be sworn in as an Illinois attorney, he will likely start his own law firm specializing in commercial litigation and perhaps consumer bankruptcies.
+During his law school tenure he was extremely fortunate to study with Christopher Schmidt, J.D., Ph.D., a preeminent legal historian, working on original research related to the enforcement of slave contracts following the civil war, research he found captivating.

-More about Matthew's professional background can be found on his LinkedIn page: http://www.linkedin.com/in/matthewdgonzalez
+More about Matthew's professional background can be found on his LinkedIn page: http://www.linkedin.com/in/matthewdgonzalez - he welcomes connection requests.

 Matthew worshipped at Central United Methodist Church in Skokie, Illinois as a child, where he had wonderful experiences, but was away from faith and in the spiritual darkness for twelve years.
 During June of 2008 he had an extravagant born again experience, surrendered his life to Jesus Christ, and began worshipping at an African American Pentecostal church in Evanston, Illinois, most ably led by the Right Rev. (Bishop) Frederick Harris, D.D., and his intensely anointed wife the Rev. Deloris Harris, M.Div., D.Min.
 Drawn to the Eucharist, he joined Church of the Holy Comforter (Episcopal), in Kenilworth, Illinois, during 2010.